-- 7.2.1 Lubrication and Cleaning Refer to Section 6.2. - 7.2.2 Replacement - 1) An air supply line must be connected to the hoist in order to perform the following procedures. - 7) EXARNING Be certain that the replacement chain is obtained from Harrington and is the exact size, grade and construction as the original chain.
+- 7.2.1 Lubrication and Cleaning Refer to Section 6.2. - 7.2.2 Replacement - An air supply line must be connected to the hoist in order to perform the following procedures. - Be certain that the replacement chain is obtained from KITO and is the exact size, grade and construction as the original chain.
 The new load chain must have an even number of links so that the end links are oriented 90° from each other. - 8) Remove the Bottom Hook Complete Set and Button Head Screw connecting the no-load end of the chain to the hoist body.
 Keep the Bottom Hook Complete Set and Button Head Screw for reuse on new chain.
-Carefully operate the hoist in the down direction to remove old chain. - 9) CAUTION When replacing load chain, check for wear on mating parts, i.e. Load Sheave, Chain Guides, Bottom Hook Complete Set and replace parts if necessary.
-If the load chain is being replaced due to damage or wear out, destroy the old chain to prevent its reuse. - 10) CAUTION Invert the hoist such that the chain separator openings are facing up and tilt the hoist approximately 30° as shown in Figure 7-2.
-Insert the chain into the chain separator on the no-load side opening making certain that the first link is a standing link and that its weld is facing away from the centerline of the hoist. - 11) CAUTION Operate the hoist as slowly as possible in the down direction to catch the Load Chain and pull it through the hoist.
+Carefully operate the hoist in the down direction to remove old chain. - When replacing load chain, check for wear on mating parts, i.e. Load Sheave, Chain Guides, Bottom Hook Complete Set and replace parts if necessary.
+If the load chain is being replaced due to damage or wear out, destroy the old chain to prevent its reuse. - Invert the hoist such that the chain separator openings are facing up and tilt the hoist approximately 30° as shown in Figure 7-3.
+Insert the chain into the chain separator on the no-load side opening making certain that the first link is a standing link and that its weld is facing away from the centerline of the hoist. - Operate the hoist as slowly as possible in the down direction to catch the Load Chain and pull it through the hoist.
 Make sure the chain feeds smoothly while operating the hoist.
 If binding occurs, stop and reverse the hoist direction to the back the chain out.
 Reinsert the chain again while gradually operating hoist controls.
-Continue until a sufficient quantity of Chain is fed through the hoist to attach the Bottom Hook Complete Set. - 12) Ensure that of the Chain remains free of twists and attach the no-load end of the chain to the hoist body with the Flat Washer and Button Head Screw.
+Continue until a sufficient quantity of Chain is fed through the hoist to attach the Bottom Hook Complete Set. - 12) Ensure that the Chain remains free of twists and attach the no-load end of the chain to the hoist body with the Flat Washer and Button Head Screw.
 Reinstall the Bottom Hook Complete Set.
 Torque the Button Head Screw to 78 lbf-in.
+Refer to Figure 7-4 and Figure 7-5.
+Install chain down stopper on the second link from the no-load end.
+Refer to Figure 7-2, below.

-Refer to Figure 7-3 and Figure 7-4. - 13) After installation has been completed, perform steps outlined in Section 3.14 "Pre-operational Checks and Trial Operation".
+13) After installation has been completed, perform steps outlined in Section 3.13 "Preoperational Checks and Trial Operation".